iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - A technique used to reduce the number of `features` or `variables` in a dataset while retaining the most important information.
 - The aim is to find the **important features | variables** that the model can use for better prediction.
 - Reducing **irrelevant features** that have no relation with the target feature.
-- There are some features that bring `Multicollinearity`
+- Some features bring `Multicollinearity`
 - **Feature Elimination** | **Feature Selection** or **Feature Extraction**
 - Save storage and time by improving the performance of the model.
 - Due to less number of features it can be visualized in `2D` and `3D`.